CARTAvis/carta-controller/README.md

 ## Installation

-To install from NPM, simply run `npm install -g carta-node-server` and then run `carta-node-server`.
+You can install the CARTA server from NPM by running `npm install -g carta-node-server` and then running `carta-node-server`.
 You can also install the server from GitHub by cloning this repository, running `npm install` and then `npm run start`.

 ## Authentication support